Vancouver Housing Market Report

 Sales & Inventory

-Vancouver's sales-to-new listings ratio (SNLR) was 21.5% for January.
-Eleven months of inventory suggest a buyer's market.
+Vancouver's sales-to-new listings ratio (SNLR) was 32% for April.
+Over seven months of inventory suggests a buyer's market.

 Vancouver Home Prices (MLS Benchmark)